Summer jobs for students

 Who is eligible: Youth 15-18 years old in select communities.

 Get help with building your résumé and finding a summer job.
 Available in communities across Ontario, the program also offers $2 per hour hiring incentives for employers offering jobs to students.

 Who is eligible: Students 15-30 years old who are planning to return to school in the fall.

 Summer Company provides students with hands on business training, mentoring and awards of up to $3,000 to start and run their own summer businesses.

 Who is eligible: Students: 15-29 years old, returning to school in the fall.

-If you are 16 years old turning 17 in 2014, you could apply to be a Stewardship Youth Ranger and work on natural resources management projects for 8 weeks this summer.
+If you are turning 17 anytime in 2015 (born in 1998), you could apply to be a Stewardship Youth Ranger and work on local natural resource management projects for 8 weeks this summer.

 Through the Summer Employment Opportunities program, students are hired each year in a variety of summer positions across the Ontario Public Service, its related agencies and community groups.

 Who is eligible: Students aged 15 or older

 (Some positions require students to be 15 to 24 or up to 29 for persons with a disability due to program funding.)